official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 defeat in 1991 only through the exercise of extreme political coercion domestically.
 This … made it unlikely short of Saddam’s death that his regime could change

-36 Minute Williams to Secretary of State [FCO], 19 August 2002, ‘The United States and Iraq: Historical Parallels’.
+[^36]: Minute Williams to Secretary of State [FCO], 19 August 2002, ‘The United States and Iraq: Historical

 111